 - Because I won’t feel happy until they feel happy too

-- If someone has depression (or is in the ‘depressed’ phase of bipolar) it makes sense that they ‘feel depressed’
+- If someone is experiencing a depressive episode it makes sense that they ‘feel sad/anxious/worthless'

 - They cannot ‘feel better’ just to please someone else

-- Doing nice things for someone who has depression can sometimes backfire as the person may have thoughts such as -
+- Doing nice things for someone who is experiencing a depressive episode can sometimes backfire as the person may have thoughts such as -

 - ‘I hate being a burden’